Voters go to the polls in Rutherglen and Hamilton West by-election

 Speculation about her position followed by the recall petition and subsequent ballot have led to months of campaigning in the seat.

-SNP candidate Katy Loudon goes up against Labour’s Michael Shanks and Tory hopeful Thomas Kerr.
+SNP candidate Katy Loudon goes up against Labour’s Michael Shanks and Tory hopeful Thomas Kerr in the by-election on Thursday.

 Cameron Eadie and Gloria Adebo are running for the Greens and Scottish Liberal Democrats, respectively.